 Shaft height is the length of the boot from the base of your bare foot (not including any heels) to the top of the boot.
 The majority of our wide calf boots have a 14" - 15" shaft height.
 The shaft height of each boot is listed in the product description.
 All of the calf circumferences listed on the website are always measured around the outside of the boot at the very top of the shafts.
-Using a tape measure, please measure the circumference of your calf at 14" - 15" up from the base of your foot to find your correct calf size.
+Using a tape measure, please measure the circumference of your calf at 14" - 15" up from the base of your foot to find your correct calf measurement.
 If there is a portion of your calf that is wider than that measurement, then please order using the larger of the 2 measurements.

 Why does my height matter when determining my calf size?

 Please watch our video for petite ladies on this page.
 All boots are made for women who are of average height (5’5” and up), and the largest part of their calves generally line up with the widest part of the boot.
 Therefore, if you are petite (5’4” or shorter), your calf is larger at a point that is several inches lower down inside the shaft of the boot than on someone who is taller.